Captains of the Clouds: Reception

 Released in an era of patriotic films with overt propaganda themes, Captains of the Clouds received an enthusiastic public acceptance.
-Although it was a "Hollywood" production, the film premiered simultaneously on February 21, 1942 in New York, London, Ottawa, Cairo, Melbourne, Toronto, Winnipeg, and Vancouver, with RCAF pilots transporting film copies to all these cities.
+Although it was a "Hollywood" production, the film premiered simultaneously on February 21, 1942, in New York, London, Ottawa, Cairo, Melbourne, Toronto, Winnipeg, and Vancouver, with RCAF pilots transporting film copies to all these cities.
 The public reaction can be partly attributed to the plot line that revolved around the unique Canadian wilderness and the bush pilot mystique.
 "So Full of Spectacle and Glory it Had to be Made in Technicolor!" was the ad copy that was used.
 The vivid aerial scenes filmed in Technicolor were another aspect of the expensive production that garnered critical attention.
 Reviews were mixed; while some critics felt the film suffered from a stagey plot and a forced romantic story line, the aerial scenes were considered the film's redeeming feature.

+A “special preview” was given in Philadelphia's Earle Theatre on 15 February 1942, which proceeds going to the Philadelphia Inquirer's 'Build-a-Bomber' fund.
+The film began regular exhibition in Philadelphia on 18 February, at the city's Stanley Theatre.

+The Chicago Tribune wrote: “a fine and inspiring movie….one of the most engrossing and comprehensive representations of a group that has ever been screened.
+The film is in Technicolor—gorgeous!....for detail, stirring humorous, tragic, you must see the picture….Direction was brilliant and you’ll not soon forget the flying field sequences."

 According to Warner Bros. records, the film earned $2,116,000 domestically and $1,312,000 in foreign markets.